facioquo/stock-indicators-python/docs/_indicators/StdDevChannels.md

 - It does not return a single incremental indicator value.
 - Up to `N-1` periods will have `None` values since there's not enough data to calculate.

-> :paintbrush: **Repaint warning**: Historical results are a function of the current period window position and will fluctuate over time.
+> &#128073; **Repaint warning**: Historical results are a function of the current period window position and will fluctuate over time.
 Recommended for visualization; not recommended for backtesting.

 ### StdevChannelsResult